StatsWithR/book/docs/01_week1.md

 ### Conditional Probabilities & Bayes' Rule {#bayes-rule}

-Table: (\#tab:2015gallupDating)Results from a 2015 Gallup poll on the use of online dating sites by age group
+Table: Results from a 2015 Gallup poll on the use of online dating sites by age group

                                   18-29   30-49   50-64   65+   Total
 -------------------------------  ------  ------  ------  ----  ------